WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiCompatibility.md

 - https://github.com/zkSNACKs/WalletWasabi/issues/3734
 - https://github.com/trezor/trezor-firmware/issues/1044

-At the moment, Wasabi is working properly with Trezor One and Trezor T, but after resolving these issues, we must concede guaranteeing future stability is beyond our control, hence we shan't promise to continue official support forthwith.
+At the moment, Wasabi 1.0 is working properly with Trezor One and Trezor T, but after resolving these issues, we must concede guaranteeing future stability is beyond our control, hence we shan't promise to continue official support forthwith.

+Wasabi Wallet 2.0 will no longer support the Trezor One.
+Trezor Model T will continue to work with Wasabi Wallet 2.0